Rare Diseases

 Lines of research

-• Assessment of inflammation in cystic fibrosis.
+• Assessment of inflammation and treatment of people with cystic fibrosis.

-• Diagnosis and treatment of severe asthma.
+• Diagnosis and treatment of people with severe asthma and their comorbidities.

 Composition of the group

-Laura Valdesoiro Navarrete (Group Leader)
+Laura Valdesoiro Navarrete (Group Leader) | ORCID

 Doctoral research staff